 The last step was to turn a topper and insert it into the ⅜” hole that I had drilled while hollowing the top of the ornament.

-This ornament was a very simple segmented design.
-Give it a try!
+This ornament was a very simple layered design.
+Give it a try or you can purchase the ornament from my online store.